 The creamy, frothy drink contains healthy fats that are supposed to keep you fuller longer, help you avoid crashes and sugar cravings, provide an energy boost and improve mental clarity.
 Asprey says that after consuming a cup of the coffee, you’ll have no interest in food for four to six hours, which contributes to the purported weight loss.
 Coffee is a known appetite suppressant, but the way it’s traditionally prepared involves lots of sugary add-ons and is often followed by an early afternoon crash.

-Asprey says that the specific kind of butter (grass-fed and unsalted, or ghee) and quantity (two tablespoons max, once you build up to that) will put your body into fat-burning mode for the rest of the day.
-He compares it to other healthy fats (like the kind in avocados and nuts), which optimize cholesterol, and don’t raise it.
-Keep in mind that Bulletproof coffee itself is meant to be a meal replacement, so you’re only supposed to drink the coffee for breakfast, not have it alongside other food.
+Asprey says that the specific kind of butter (grass-fed and unsalted, or ghee) and quantity (two tablespoons max, once you build up to that) will put your body into a fat-burning mode for the rest of the day.
+He compares it to other healthy fats (like the kind in avocados and nuts), which optimize cholesterol without raising it.
+Keep in mind that Bulletproof coffee itself is meant to be a meal replacement, so you’re only supposed to drink the coffee for breakfast—not have it alongside other food.

 The market for the coffee shop is already in place.
-As we prepared our first-ever cup of Bulletproof coffee in the Byrdie office kitchen for this story, we discovered three colleagues who drink the concoction daily and say they feel incredible and alert six hours after doing so—not only that, but they say they aren’t as hungry and crave less sugar.
+As we prepared our first-ever cup of Bulletproof coffee in the Byrdie office kitchen for this story, we discovered three colleagues who drink the concoction daily.
+They told us that they feel incredible and alert six hours after drinking it.
+Not only that, but they also said they don’t get very hungry and crave less sugar.
 They keep a jar of ghee (clarified butter) and coconut oil (which they use instead of MCT oil, as many Bulletproofers do) here at the office and whip it up in the mornings at work.

-Brew the coffee in the hot water and combine with the MCT oil and butter or ghee in a blender to get a frothy, creamy mixture like that of a latte.
+Brew the coffee in the hot water, and then combine with MCT oil and butter (or ghee) in a blender to get a frothy, creamy mixture like that of a latte.
 If you just stir the butter and oil into the hot coffee, the oil won’t blend and will sit on the surface of the drink.
-Then drink up!
+Then, drink up.